victorzappi/LDSP/README.md

 Then, make sure that you have Developer Options enabled on the phone, then inside Developer options activate USB debugging.

+- **Phones we have tested**:
+- - Asus ZenFone 2 Laser (ZE500KL - Z00ED)
+- - Asus ZenFone Go (ZB500KG - X00BD)
+- - Huawei P8 Lite (alice)
+- - Nexus G2 Mini (g2m)
+- - Nexus 4 (mako)
+- - Nexus 5 (bullhead)
+- - Samsung Galaxy Tab 4 (SM-T237P)
+- - Xiaomi Mi8 Lite (platina)

+If you configure a new phone, please let us know and we will add the configuration file you have populated (more on that later).

 ## DEPENDENCIES

 - **Git [optional]**: while not needed to build/run LDSP applications, Git is very useful to download the LDSP environment from this repo and keep it up-to-date: